benjaminfvaughn/CATIA/CATVBAFuncRef.md

 ## AddNewPadFromRef()
 * Add a pad to an existing body
 * Creates pad from non-sketch wireframe geometry

+# HybridShapeFactory
+The hybrid shape factory is an abstract object that provides access to generate and modify geometry.
+Think of HybridShapeFactory like a library/toolbox.
+## AddNewFill()
+* Create a fill

 # Part
 ## InWorkObject